xying21/docsite/docs/tools/intro.md

 import Link from "@docusaurus/Link";

+Some useful tools and frameworks that include many of the needed features are provided for developing CKB applications.

 - ckb-indexer

 	ckb-indexer is an indexer RPC service for ckb developers.
 This is a standalone service for creating cell and transaction indexes as an alternate solution.